Managing Add-ons or Plugins

 About the Universal Plugin Manager

 Add-ons are managed via the Universal Plugin Manager (known as the UPM).
 The UPM can be found in most Atlassian applications, and provides a consistent experience for administering add-ons.
+To visit the UPM, go to> Add-ons in the Confluence header.

 The UPM allows you to: